Argentine lawmakers approve bill to legalize abortion - Journal du Cameroun

 Thousands of abortion rights activists cheered and hugged outside the Congress as the lower house Chamber of Deputies passed the bill by 129 votes to 125.

-The bill will now go before the Senate, where it faces an uphill battle to become law.
+The bill will now go before the Senate, where it was thought likely to face an uphill battle to become law.

+However, in the hours following Thursday’s vote, former president and now senator Cristina Kirchner’s center-left Front for Victory bloc removed a major obstacle to the bill by saying it would vote in favor.

 The issue has divided Argentine society: while Argentina became the first Latin American country to legalize same-sex marriage in 2010, it remains strongly influenced by the Catholic Church and by the pope, who was formerly the archbishop of Buenos Aires.